 - A Police Department that has been nationally accredited since 1987, supervised by the Commission on Accreditation for Law Enforcement Agencies (CALEA).

-The Police Department also had to have at least seven other optional safety programs to earn the designation, which are:
+The Police Department also had to have other optional safety programs to earn the designation, which are:

 - The McGruff House program administered by the Office of the Commonwealth’s Attorney, which provides shelter for children in emergency situations.